CommonGuide/commonguide/docs/common_guide.md

 ### By design the guides are:

-* Easy to use, read and implment
+* Easy to use, read and implement
 * Ongoing changes to the main guide can be easily integrated into individual projects.
 * Individual projects have ways to customise how they want to operate, within their own context.
 * Individual projects are encouraged to contribute back improvements that could benefit everyone.